a3mc/helperbot/README.md

 $ cp example.env .env
 ```

 3. Edit `.env`.
 All fields except the Telegram error alert bot details are required.
+Please see the comments in the `example.env` for more details.

 4. Run the migration script.
+It will create a table in the database you've provided in the `.env` file.

 ```shell
 $ npm run migrate
 ```

-5. Run the unit tests:
+5. Run the unit tests.
+It uses mocked responses to simulate actual queries to the API.

 ```shell
 $ npm test
 ```

-6. To start the bot for development or test purposes you can run:
+6. To build the project and start the bot for development or test purposes run:

 ```shell
 $ npm start